mortie/hconfig/README.md

 cruft.
 It's not intended to be used for communication between computers, but rather to be written by humans.

+Warning: HConfig expects input to be from a trusted source.
+While there's no extremely serious stuff like remote code execution, HConfig could expose information about your system to an attacker through expanding environment variables.

 Here's an example config file for an imaginary web server:

 `conf.hcnf:`